exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/README.md

 ```
 python3 ./src/GRU.py -e -i path/to/input

-Options are same for both programs
+Options are same for both programs.

 -i: path to input file.
 -p: hour for prediction (default:24)